 What does it mean to be authoritative?
 Well ask Google, Google is the number one determiner of authority online.
 Number two is the faceless hordes who forward or click on links and the services that attempt to measure or quantify these clicks such as the latest Web 2.0 darling, Klout.
 Authority is the third most important quality to strive for in your writing after timeliness and timelessness.

 This is where SEO or search engine optimization often comes in.
 The good people use it to make relevant content more easily findable to those who are seeking it.
-The not so good people, use SEO to try to convince Google and thus the mindlessly clicking hordes that your website is an authority on their topic of interest.
+The not so good people, use SEO to try to convince Google and thus the mindlessly clicking hordes that their website is an authority on your topic of interest.
 Then they sell ads or referrals and probably search engine optimization services.

-I used to think and write more on SEO but now it has a pretty bad reputation and most people who claim to be experts either don’t know anything especially illuminated or what they do know they’ll only share after you part with a tidy sum.
+I used to think and write more about SEO but now it has a pretty bad reputation and most people who claim to be experts either don’t know anything especially illuminating or what they do know they’ll only share after you part with a tidy sum.
 Both types can actually hurt your long term search engine performance, as some people’s search engine optimization is Google’s spam.
 There are a lot of Johnny come lately SEO experts and social media gurus.
 Before you hire anyone make sure they can show you measurable results and have really rock solid customer recommendations and referrals.

 Related to passion and becoming an authority is not being fake.
 People may not be able to tell right away, but eventually you’ll slip up, or someone with really good search engine skills will dig up something and bring your would be blogging empire crashing down.
-Don’t lie, don’t slander, don’t steal, don’t type something you wouldn’t say to someone’s face, and don’t write anything you wouldn’t want your grandmother or a future employer to read.
+Don’t lie, don’t steal, don’t type something you wouldn’t say to someone’s face, and don’t write anything you wouldn’t want your grandmother or a future employer to read.
 You’ll regret it and it may cost you more than you’ll ever know.

 Online anonymity is largely a fallacy.